tsimafeip/Translator/README.md

  The main source of the data is https://belapan.by/

  ## Collection
- Data was collected using BelapanDataScraper.py (under Scripts).
+ Data was collected using Scripts\BelapanDataScraper.py.
  Parsing period: october 2007 - december 2018.

  Before using this script default tokenizer was extended with pre-trained russian tokenizer (https://github.com/Mottl/ru_punkt).
  Some specific abbreviations ('тэл', 'вул', 'трлн') were added manually.

+ ## Data processing
+ Data was aligned using Scripts\CorpusAlighner.py.
+It is basic comparison of lines length, which requires a lot of attention, but gives pretty good results.

+ Afterwards to improve total quality of corpus unique sentences were filtered using Scripts\UniqueSentences.py.

 This is an open-source project, data can be used freely.